Guard mounting: Russia

 The Kremlin Regiment (Kremlyovskiy polk) of the Federal Protective Service provides the guard at the Tomb of the Unknown soldier in Moscow.
 During the day the guard is changed every hour.
 During the Soviet period the ceremony (known in Russian as the Смена караула, Smena karaula) was carried out by what was then a KGB guard detachment at the Lenin Mausoleum.
-However, by decree of President of the Russian Federation Boris Yeltsin the guard has now been relocated to the Tomb of the Unknown Soldier in the gardens of the Kremlin.
-Since the summer of 2016 another guard mount ceremony is held daily from the iconic Spasskaya Tower.
+However, by decree of President of the Russian Federation Boris Yeltsin the guard has now been relocated to the Tomb of the Unknown Soldier in the Alexander Garden.

 Starting in 2004 a Guard Mounting ceremony has been held by the Cavalry Squadron of the Kremlin Regiment on Cathedral Square every Sunday from March to October.
 Since April 2016, the guard changing ceremony was the first to be live-streamed online.

 At the Mamayev Kurgan Memorial Complex in Volgograd, the 46th Separate Honour Guard Company mounts the guard from 9 am to 8 pm, with the changing of the guard being performed hourly in a special slow march goosestep.